Learn how to send broadcast messages and suggested messages to communicate with your guests throughout your event!

 3. Prior to your Program start (during the mingling and bidding time)

-So most people are in and the guests have been bidding for the last 45-60 minutes.
-What do you say now?
-Well now is a good time to remind them of the no-bid items and to reconnect them into the auction with some bidding tips.
+By now most people are checked in and the guests have been bidding for the last 45-60 minutes.
+Now is a good time to remind them of the no-bid items and to reconnect them into the auction with some bidding and donating tips.

 - "We have a lot of great items to bid on.
 Don't forget to checkout the NO BIDS category to find items with NO BIDS.
 To view them, swipe all the way to the right in the app to the last category.
 Or, find the bottom category on the iPad app."